 All patients require hospital admission.
 Blood pressure, cardiac status, and respiratory status require careful monitoring in the early days after the hemorrhage.
 If there are signs of cerebral edema, the patient may require antiedema measures (eg, steroids, mannitol, or hyperventilation).
 Although medical treatments are limited, hematoma expansion has been limited in a few cases treated with recombinant factor VIIa, including a pontine hemorrhage (55).
 Ongoing research in animal models of acute intracerebral hemorrhage may translate into clinical advances in years to come (28).

 Surgical intervention has been used (sometimes with dramatic results) in occasional patients.
+Surgical results are likely multifactorial and dependent on patient-specific variables (101).
 It can be recommended only for centers with special expertise in this type of surgery.
 The indications for surgical therapy versus conservative management were compared.
 In 127 patients with pontine hemorrhage reported until mid-1993, 49 patients were treated surgically.
 In general, younger patients with slowly progressive disease and normal blood pressure were more often surgically treated.
 Younger patients harboring more spherical arteriovenous malformations in nontectal regions are excellent candidates for radiosurgery and are associated with higher obliteration rates and lower complication rates (51).
 Overall, brainstem hemorrhages due to occult vascular lesions have higher complication rates when compared with other lesion sites (71; 21).
 Smaller subependymal lesions that produce focal lesions with no intraventricular extension of blood may be more amenable to surgery.
 Surgical approaches are midline, lateral, and through the fourth ventricle.
 The most common surgical approach is a posterior one through the inferior vermis (49; 31).
 This exposes the floor of the fourth ventricle and facilitates drainage of the hematoma.
 Surgery is not indicated in patients with large diffuse hemorrhage or in comatose patients (65).
 Acquired pendular nystagmus after pontine hemorrhage has been reported to respond favorably to clonazepam (98).
 Minimally-invasive endoscopic surgery has been used to address brainstem hemorrhage (33).

 Although pregnancy can increase the risk of hemorrhage from an aneurysm or arteriovenous malformation (35), an increased incidence of brainstem hemorrhage has not been reported.